zefei/vim-wintabs/README.md

 See `:help wintabs-commands` for all available commands and mappings.

+Wintabs can display buffers on either tabline or statusline.
+It's recommended to use tabline if you typically work without using split windows; otherwise, statusline is recommended.
+If Wintabs is set to use statusline, it automatically moves your original statusline content to tabline.

 # Configuration

 Wintabs has a handful of configuration options, see `:help wintabs-options` for